-- A combination consists of options of different types on the same underlying asset. - These options must be either all bought or all written. - Straddle: A long call and a long put with the same strike price and expiration date. - Since it profits from high volatility, a person who buys a straddle is said to be long volatility. - Selling a straddle benefits from low volatility.
+- A combination consists of options of different types on the same underlying asset. - These options must be either all bought or all written. - Straddle: A long call and a long put with the same strike price and expiration date. - Since it profits from high volatility, a person who buys a straddle is "long volatility." - Selling a straddle benefits from low volatility.

-Covered Position: Combination (concluded)Strangle: Identical to a straddle except that the call's strike price is higher than the put's.
+Covered Position: Combination (concluded)

+• Strangle: Identical to a straddle except that the call's strike price is higher than the put's.